-By one bridge is a green space, with a skateboard park.
-By the other bridge is a new residential and industrial estate.
+By Skerton bridge is a green space, with a skateboard park.
+By Carlisle bridge is a new residential and industrial estate.
 Between them, the heart of Lancaster, and the story and complex legacy of the town and slavery.

 In the eighteenth-century the green space was the site of Brockbank’s shipbuilders, who for a hundred years built ships custom-made for the Lancaster slave trade, smaller than Liverpool ships as they picked up Africans on the difficult Guinea coast.
-On the estate, several of the new streets are named after Brockbank slave ships.
+On the new estate, several of the new streets are named after Brockbank slave ships.
 There is also a Brockbank Avenue.
-Not deliberately offensive, but the result of the lack of openness about the detail of Lancaster’s economy, and, as I noted in Letter 15, the cognitive dissonance this allows.
+Not intentionally offensive, but the result of the lack of openness about the detail of Lancaster’s economy, and the cognitive dissonance this allows, requires, creates [Letter 15].

 Lancaster was the fourth largest UK slaving port.
 There were 200 sailings to Africa, and 30,000 Africans were transported across the Atlantic.
-There were also many direct sailings between Lancaster and the Caribbean, with furniture and luxury goods for the plantation holders, clothes, ironwork, dried fish and machinery for the plantations, bringing back sugar, rum, spices and mahogany.
+There were also many direct sailings between Lancaster and the Caribbean, with furniture and luxury goods for the plantation holders, clothes, ironwork, dried fish and machinery for the plantations and slaves, bringing back sugar, rum, spices and mahogany.
 Shipbuilding and furniture-making were the two main trades in the town.
 Lancaster men also owned plantations directly, and their sons became factors and supervisors in Africa and the Caribbean.
-Their families became wealthy, built substantial warehouses and fine houses, furnished them with mahogany furniture, and dominated the local economy, society, the Council and the Port Commission for generations.
+Their families became wealthy, built substantial warehouses (see below) and fine houses, furnished them with mahogany furniture, and dominated the town council, the Port Commission, the local economy and society for generations.
 (The Port Commission was set up in 1759 by the local slave traders to improve port facilities.)
 “The wealth derived from slavery and slave ownership in Lancaster shaped the establishment of a new class of powerful elites in England.”
 Prof. Imogen Tyler.

-But these generalities have been known for thirty years (see Letter 15), and acknowledged in the city museums’s displays.
-And yet have allowed the ignorance that resulted in the street names.
-Perhaps some details will say more.
+But these generalities have been known for thirty years [Letter 15], and acknowledged in the city museums’s displays.
+And yet still the ignorance that results in the streets on the new estate being named after slave ships.
+Perhaps some details need to be more widely known.

-He employed the Hodgson brothers of Caton, who took over the running of Factory Island, and used their profits to set up the first cotton mill in this area.
-The mill used children from Liverpool orphanages and workhouses as cheap indentured labour – a report in 1797 said that “the small and nimble fingers of children” were essential for the efficient use of early cotton machinery.
+For example, Barber employed the Hodgson brothers of Caton, who took over the running of Factory Island, and used their profits to set up the first cotton mill in this area, in their home village, five miles from Lancaster.
+The mill used children from Liverpool orphanages and workhouses as cheap indentured labour – a report in 1797 said that “the small and nimble fingers of children” were essential for the efficient use of early cotton machinery, noted a 1797 report.
 The children were locked in dormitories between their 12-hour shifts.

-John Bond owned Lancaster plantation in Guiana (Guyana), described in 1785 as “distinguished” by “its inhuman treatment of slaves”.
-He lived in Dalton Square, where ‘Black Lives Matter’ demonstrations were held.
+For example, John Bond owned Lancaster plantation in Guiana (Guyana), described in 1785 as “distinguished” by “its inhuman treatment of slaves”.
 In 1837 his son received £29,000 – almost £3 million today – from the Slave Compensation Act, for the loss of his ‘property’.
 The slaves received nothing.

-The Satterthwaite family had a black servant, Frances Elizabeth Johnson.
-Her grave bears one date, that of her baptism (baptism the only certain way to cease to be a slave).
-Her hand was cut off and preserved in the family, as a memento of her service, as the paw of a favourite dog was often preserved in that period.
-It was finally buried in 1997.
+For example, the Satterthwaite family, a prosperous Lancaster slave-trading family, had a black servant, Frances Elizabeth Johnson.
+Her grave bears one date, that of her baptism.
+After her death, her hand was cut off and preserved in the family, as a memento of her service.
+As the paw of a favourite dog was often preserved in that period.
+The hand was finally buried in 1997.